NicoSa/Rock-Paper-Scissors-Lizard-Spock/README.md

 Rock, Paper, Scissors, Lizard, Spock
 ===
-We´re trying to implement this game -> [Rules of the Game]
+We´re trying to implement this game -> [Rules of the Game] in week 7 at Makers Academy.
 ![test](javascript/rockpaperscissorlizardspock_screenshot.png)

 Heroku